kimjoar/writings/alpha/testing-js.md

 These 9 lines of code makes an Ajax requests, parses the response, builds some HTML, and manipulates the DOM.
 In these 9 lines we have coupled together fetching data from the server with the DOM.
-This little bit of code is not easily reusable, it's a pain to test, and it's bad JavaScript.
-(That last one is my subjective view, of course.)
+This little bit of code is not easily reusable and it's a pain to test.

-When driving JavaScript code through tests I (almost) never write code like this.
+When driving JavaScript code through tests I (almost) never end up writing code like this.

 ### Reusability